Detroit Financial District: Buhl Building (535 Griswold) (1925)

 The Buhl Building is a steel-framed, flat-roofed 26-story office building designed in 1925 by Wirt C. Rowland of Smith, Hinchman, and Grylls for the firm of Frederick and Christian H. Buhl.
 The Buhls had originally made money in manufacturing, founding the Detroit Locomotive Works and the Buhl Iron Works (later Detroit Copper and Brass).
 From there they branched into retail opening a hardware store, and property development.

 One of Christian's grandsons, Arthur H. Buhl, was president of the buhl Land Company at the time this building was constructed in the 1920s.
 At the time, demand for office space in Detroit was soaring, and Buhl decided to replace the company's small office building on Griswold with a much larger building.
 He hired Wirt Roland, who designed a 26-story building where the four lower floors of the building had a rectangular footprint, while the upper floors were in the shape of a cross.
-The cruciform shape allowed the building to take advantage of natural light and ventilatin, as well as providing a larger number of desirable corner offices.
+The cruciform shape allowed the building to take advantage of natural light and ventilation, as well as providing a larger number of desirable corner offices.
 The exterior is sheathed in cream-colored terra cotta.
 Romanesque and Gothic details on the exterior were created by sculptor Corrado Parducci.